 About Jay Michaelson

-Jay has written over 1500 articles for publications including Rolling Stone, the Forward, The Daily Beast, and his weekly newsletter, Both/And with Jay Michaelson.
-He is a frequent commentator on CNN, and often writes about the intersections of religion and politics in the areas of climate change, LGBTQ equality, the Supreme Court, Christian Nationalism, and American Judaism.
-Jay broke the story of extremist Leonard Leo, wrote the first long-form analysis of the weaponization of religious liberty, and has twice won the New York Society of Professional Journalists award for opinion writing.
+As a journalist, Jay has written over 1500 articles for publications including Rolling Stone, the Forward, The Daily Beast, and his weekly newsletter, Both/And with Jay Michaelson.
+He is a commentator on CNN, and often writes about the intersections of religion and politics in the areas of climate change, LGBTQ equality, the Supreme Court, Christian Nationalism, and American Judaism.
+Jay broke the story of Supreme Court kingmaker Leonard Leo, wrote the first long-form analysis of the weaponization of religious liberty, and has twice won the New York Society of Professional Journalists award for opinion writing.

 Prior to all this, Jay worked as an LGBTQ activist for ten years, started three nonprofits, founded the first Jewish magazine, and clerked for Judge Merrick Garland of the U.S. Circuit Court of Appeals for the D.C.
 Circuit.
 You may have noticed this is a rather long bio; if you’re looking for a short one for a media appearance or event, please contact us.